hoyjustin/ScholarDashboard/README.md

 Running the application
 -----------------------
-To run the application, go to the Webapp root directory and run: `node app.js`
+To run the application, go to the Webapp root directory and run: `node app.js` or 'nodejs app.js'